gene-git/Arch-mkpkg/README.md

 when tool chain changes?
 Sometimes yes; as an example whenever the toolchain is updated, I always rebuild my kernel packages and test.

-Majority of packages are built against shared libraries which are usually less of a problem of course.
+Majority of packages are built against shared libraries which are usually less of a problem of course;
+there are some additional comments on this topic below.

 ## Contents